-A male betta’s fins are usually developed after 1 year, so it is likely the fish you have bought will already be a year old.
-Female betta fins are not quite so extravagant and are often developed within 6 months, and they will be sold from this age.
+A male betta’s fins are usually developed after 1 year, so the fish you have bought will likely already be a year old.
+Female betta fins are not quite so extravagant and are often developed within 6 months and will be sold from this age.

 It is always wise to ask how old any fish is before purchase, but often the retailer won’t know the answer or may only give a rough guide.

 You can assume that a fully developed betta will be either 1 year or 6 months old on purchase.

 Signs That Your Betta Fish Is Aging